docker/docs/compose/rails.md

 ### Build the project

-With those three files in place, you can now generate the Rails skeleton app using `docker-compose run`:
+With those four files in place, you can now generate the Rails skeleton app using `docker-compose run`:

     docker-compose run web rails new . --force --database=postgresql --skip-bundle